-Yea ır Ended June 30, Research and Development Expense 2013 2012 2011 Research \$17,506 \$16,827 \$15,208 Preclinical and Clinical Testing 27,839 21,143 16,884 Process and Product Development 7,777 7,203 7,238 Manufacturing Operations 33,951 24,019 24,123 Total Research and Development Expense \$87,073 \$69,192 \$63,453
+Year 30, Research and Development Expense 2014 2013 2012 Research \$ 30,793 \$17,506 \$16,827 Preclinical and Clinical Testing 34,562 27,839 21,143 Process and Product Development 8,296 7,777 7,203 Manufacturing Operations 33,307 33,951 24,019 Total Research and Development Expense \$106,958 \$87,073 \$69,192

 Research-Research includes expenses associated with activities to evaluate new targets and to develop and evaluate new antibodies, linkers and cytotoxic agents for our products and in support of our collaborators.
 Such expenses primarily include personnel, fees to in-license certain technology, facilities and lab supplies.
-Research expenses increased \$679,000 to \$17.5 million in fiscal year 2013 from fiscal year 2012 and \$1.6 million to \$16.8 million in fiscal year 2012 from fiscal year 2011.
-The increase in fiscal years 2013 and 2012 was principally due to an increase in salaries and related expenses.
+Research expenses increased \$13.3 million to \$30.8 million in fiscal year 2014 from fiscal year 2013 and \$679,000 to \$17.5 million in fiscal year 2013 from fiscal year 2012.
+This increase in fiscal year 2014 was principally due to a \$12.8 million non-cash charge recorded for technology rights obtained under the collaboration agreement executed with CytomX in January 2014 and to a lesser extent, an increase in salaries and related expenses.
+The increase in fiscal 2013 was principally due to an increase in salaries and related expenses.

 Preclinical and Clinical Testing-Preclinical and clinical testing includes expenses related to preclinical testing of our own and, in certain instances, our collaborators' product candidates, regulatory activities, and the cost of our own clinical trials.
 Such expenses include personnel, patient enrollment at our clinical testing sites, consultant fees, contract services, and facility expenses.
-Preclinical and clinical testing expenses increased \$6.7 million to \$27.8 million in fiscal year 2013 from fiscal year 2012 and \$4.2 million to \$21.1 million in fiscal year 2012 from fiscal year 2011.
+Preclinical and clinical testing expenses increased \$6.8 million to \$34.6 million in fiscal year 2014 from fiscal year 2013 and \$6.7 million to \$27.8 million in fiscal year 2013 from fiscal year 2012.
+The increase in fiscal year 2014 was principally the result of higher salaries and related expenses driven by an increase in personnel and higher stock compensation costs.
 The increase in fiscal year 2013 was primarily the result of an increase in clinical trial costs due primarily to site expansion and higher patient enrollment for the IMGN901 007 Phase II study for small-cell lung cancer and increased costs incurred for the IMGN853 Phase I trial for ovarian cancer which was initiated during the second half of fiscal 2012 and began enrolling patients in fiscal 2013, as well as an increase in salaries and related expenses.
-The increase in fiscal year 2012 was principally due to increases in salaries and related expenses and increases in clinical trial costs.
-The increase in clinical trial costs for fiscal 2012 was primarily the result of advancing two new wholly owned product candidates, IMGN529 and IMGN853, into clinical testing during the year.
-The increase was partially offset by lower costs incurred related to our IMGN901 and IMGN388 clinical programs due to completion of earlier-stage IMGN901 clinical trials and our returning the rights to IMGN388 to its originator.

 Process and Product Development-Process and product development expenses include costs for development of clinical and commercial manufacturing processes for our own and collaborator compounds.
 Such expenses include the costs of personnel, contract services and facility expenses.
-Total development expenses increased \$574,000 to \$7.8 million in fiscal year 2013 from fiscal year 2012 and expenses decreased \$35,000 to \$7.2 million in fiscal year 2012 from fiscal year 2011.
-The increase in fiscal year 2013 was primarily the result of an increase in salaries and related expenses.
-The decrease in fiscal year 2012 was primarily due to a decrease in contract service expense due to transferring responsibility for certain outsourced costs to manufacturing operations, partially offset by an increase in salaries and related expenses.
+Total development expenses increased \$519,000 to \$8.3 million in fiscal year 2014 from fiscal year 2013 and expenses increased \$574,000 to \$7.8 million in fiscal year 2013 from fiscal year 2012.
+The increase in fiscal years 2014 and 2013 was primarily the result of an increase in salaries and related expenses, as well as an increase in contract service expense in fiscal 2014 driven primarily by development activities for IMGN779.